m99coder/cloud-native-enterprise-nodejs-revamped/README.md

 ### Using swc

 > [!WARNING]
-> There is an issue with rewriting the relative import extension when using `swc`
+> There is an issue with rewriting the relative import extension when using `swc`.
+>
-> Therefore, `swc` isn’t used for the development workflow
+> Therefore, `swc` isn’t used for the development workflow.

 - <https://swc.rs/>
 - <https://github.com/swc-project/swc/issues/10130>